SharedArrayBuffer.prototype.slice()

 • If end >= buffer.length or end is omitted, buffer.length is used, causing all elements until the end to be extracted.

-• If end implies a position before or at the position that start implies, nothing is extracted.
+• If end implies a position before or at the position that start implies, an empty buffer is returned.

 Return value